JewishLewish/Barcelona/ReadME.md

 }

-Comments are anything THAT ARE NOT INSIDE THE FUNCTIONS!
+/*Comments are anything THAT ARE NOT INSIDE THE FUNCTIONS!*/

 fn test {
     echo "Hello world";